nigel-otieno/RPI_Plane-test/README.md

 # RASPBERRY PI PLANE
-Raspberry Pi is used to control servos via Adafruit PCA9685.
-The Raspberry Pi uses Joans PIGPIO library to accurately set and control the brushless motors esc via Pulse Width Modulation(PWM).
+The Raspberry Pi is used as flight controller that proccesses PWM signals using Joans PIGPIO library to effectively send timed PWM signals to specified GPIO pin.
+By implementing the PCA9685, I was able to control servos by using the pygame library.

 # MOTIVATION
 To gain a deeper understading of implementing software and hardware through the Python Language.